-UW-Eau Claire has nearly 230 student organizations on campus and the UW-Eau Claire Student Student Senate encourages all students to follow their passion.
-If you have an idea for a student organization and something similar doesn't already exist on campus, you can apply for official UWEC student organization recognition between September 1st and November 30th each fall.
+UW-Eau Claire has nearly 200 student organizations on campus and the UW-Eau Claire Student Student Senate encourages all students to follow their passion.
+If you have an idea for a student organization and something similar doesn't already exist on campus, you can apply for official UWEC student organization recognition between September 1st through November 30th each fall.

 - Request a New Student Organization (Applications open between Sept.
 1st - Nov.
 30th only)

-- Student Organization Annual Renewal Requirements (Fall Semester)
+- Student Organization Annual Renewal/Transition Requirements (Fall Semester)

 - Constitution Requirements